fluent/fluent-bit-docs/pipeline/filters/lua.md

 #### Output

-In the output It will convert the date time of two timezone to `ISO 8601` format in `UTC`.
+The output of this process shows the conversion of the `datetime` of two timezones to `ISO 8601` format in `UTC`.

 ```ini
 ...